flood-io/flood-chrome-docs/examples/examples_data_generation.md

 ## Generating Email Addresses

-You are able to generate email addresses and other web related data using the following:
+You are able to generate email addresses and other web related test data using the following:

 ```typescript
     //put this import statement at the top of your script